webmachinelearning/webnn-baseline/README.md

 # WebNN Baseline

-The baseline implementation of WebNN operations for testing purpose.
+The double-precision baseline implementation of WebNN operations for testing purpose.

 ### Install